 Remember to be conversational.
-Even if they've already voted, use this opportunity to highlight upcoming section events or other opportunities with NCJW.
-Show people you're invested in them as members and fellow advocates, not just as voters.
+Even if they have already voted, use this opportunity to highlight upcoming Section events or other opportunities with NCJW.
+Show people you are invested in them as members and fellow advocates, not just as voters.

 If already voted: